-Thanks to the 13 Betas of Panem: Mockingjay Wolf, Katnissinme, Orange Ninja Attack, The Slytherin From District 4, Team Clove, Total Zaya Girl 14, Storm Winds 21, Real-Always-Erised, District 5, KK St Jimmy, THGFAN101, Guitar Guy 8181 and District 11 - Olive.
+Thanks to the 12 Betas of Panem Mockingjay Wolf, Katnissinme, Orange Ninja Attack, The Slytherin From District 4, Team Clove, Total Zaya Girl 14, Storm Winds 21, District 5 and Real-Always-Erised, KK St Jimmy, THGFAN101 and Guitar Guy 8181.

 This is not real.
 I do not own the Hunger Games Universe or any of Suzanne Collins' characters.
 This is strictly just for fun, and what I thought could be a good start for continuing Suzanne Collins' trilogy.
 I was a huge fan of the first two, but felt the finale of the series was a bit anticlimactic, which is why I came up with a way to continue it.
-With my continuation I had originally planned to end it after 2 chapters.
-I had my own direction and ending in mind when I was writing it, but stopped intentionally so every fan could have their own.
-However, with some convincing, I have decided to finish the rest of Part 1: The Awakening and extend the story to Chapter 8.
-It will still be left open ended, so each reader can have their own take on it.
+Inferno is my attempt at writing a fourth installment in the Hunger Games series.
+In total the story consists of 22 chapters and is divided into 3 parts, much like the books in the original series.
+Each of these parts is captured under a separate fic (The Awakening, The Mockingjays and The Mountain.)

 P.S.
 This is my first fanfic.
 I have never written fan fiction before, or much of any fiction for that matter, so constructive criticism is encouraged. ** If you have not read the first 3 books, then there will be spoilers so please take that into consideration. **